InternalHellhound/FakeOmapi/README.md

 # Fake omapi service written in cpp

-Aim to run omapi service without java environment.
+For running SecureElement service (omapi) without java environment.
-To provide a method to decrypt in recovery like TWRP
+Providing a method to decrypt in native environment like TWRP

-Only implemented part of original secure element app.
+Only implemented **part** of original secure element app.

-Tested devices:
-- Xiaomi SM8750 devices
-- Xiaomi SM8650 devices
-- Redmi SM8650 devices
-- Realme GT7 Pro
-- Oneplus Ace5 Pro

 How to use:
 -----------